Alcohol enema: Administration

 Two reported techniques specific to alcohol enemas are by inserting into the rectum either an alcohol-soaked tampon or tubing connected to a funnel into which alcohol is poured, known as a beer bong.

 Enema bags of the sort used medically, e.g., to remedy constipation, are also employed.

 Effects and dangers

 Compared to drinking, alcohol intoxication begins far more quickly upon rectal consumption since the alcohol is absorbed directly into the bloodstream.
-The lower gastrointestinal tract lacks the alcohol dehydrogenase enzyme present in the stomach and liver that breaks down ethanol into acetylaldehyde, which is actually more toxic than ethanol (drinking alcohol) and is responsible for most chronic effects of ethanol.
+The lower gastrointestinal tract lacks the alcohol dehydrogenase enzyme present in the stomach and liver that breaks down ethanol into acetylaldehyde.
+Acetaldehyde is more toxic than ethanol and is the primary cause of many chronic effects associated with alcohol consumption.
 When rectally absorbed, ethanol will still eventually arrive at the liver, but the high alcohol content could overwhelm the organ.
 Additionally, consuming the alcohol rectally neutralizes the body's ability to reject the toxin by vomiting.

 Native American ritual usages

 The Maya ritually administered enemas of alcohol as an entheogen, sometimes adding other psychoactive substances, seeking to reach a state of ecstasy.
 Syringes of gourd and clay were used to inject the fluid.